seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 # Computing pairwise alignments

-Let us first have look at an example of computing a global alignment in SeqAn.
+Let us first have a look at an example of computing a global alignment in SeqAn.

 \includelineno doc/tutorial/pairwise_alignment/pairwise_alignment_first_global.cpp